Berymuch/Streamer.Bot/Chat Commands List.md

 Welcome to the web page made for listing all of chat-interactive actions on Twitch.tv, hosted by the user [Berymuch](https://www.twitch.tv/berymuch).

-!!! note Before you start...
+> [!NOTE]
-	Need help, handsome?
-My commands are all preceeded by an ! and support abbreviations (hp instead of headpat for example).
+> My commands are all preceeded by an ! and support abbreviations (hp instead of headpat for example).
 Experiment, and have fun!
 Remember to also check out [this article](https://help.twitch.tv/s/article/chat-commands) for a list of commands built-in to Twitch.

 [TOC]